Emmelie Scholtens

 Emmelie Scholtens (born 27 October 1985) is a Dutch dressage rider.
-She competed at the 2018 World Equestrian Games in Tryon and at the 2019 European Championships in Rotterdam were she won the silver medal with the Dutch team.
+She competed at the 2018 World Equestrian Games in Tryon and at the 2019 European Championships in Rotterdam where she won the silver medal with the Dutch team.
 She also won several medals at the World Championships for Young Dressage Horses.
 In 2019 she competed at the World Cup finals in Goteborg, Sweden with Apache.

+Scholtens represented the Dutch team at the 2024 Olympic Games in Paris, finishing fourth with the team and eleventh in the individual final with her horse Indian Rock.
+It was her first appearance in the Olympic Games.

 Biography

 Emmelie Scholtens is born in Groningen as a daughter of the famous Dutch breeder Thea Moerkert.
 All that Emmelie could walk she could already ride.
 She started working professionally in the horses at Stal Laarakkers but moved in 2009 to Stal Witte in Schijndel.
-Here she met her current partner Jeroen Witte.
-Currently, they are running a dressage stable in Gorinchem, The Netherlands.
+Here she met her partner, Jeroen Witte.
+They have a dressage stable in Gorinchem, The Netherlands.